Aquarius Through The Eyes Of Saturn Instead Of Uranus

 Uranus and Saturn are two very different planets with very different significations.
 Uranus is the planet of rebellion, freedom, disruption and surprises.
 Saturn is pretty much the opposite of that.
 Saturn is restriction, consistency, contraction, control, law and order.
 Because modern astrology has conditioned us to associate Uranus with Aquarius, Aquarius has been thought of as progressive and rebellious.
 However, that’s not always what Aquarius is.

 Aquarians aren’t, automatically, progressive rebels.
-Some absolutely are, no doubt about it, but there are progressive rebels of every sign.
+No doubt, some absolutely are, but there are progressive rebels of every sign.
 Aquarius can be rebellious in the sense that they like to beat to their own drum and are attached to doing things their way.
-Aquarians do not like being told what to do.
-But, this “rebelliousness” or difference is actually a Saturn trait.
+Aquarians do not like being told what to do, but this “rebelliousness” or difference is actually a Saturn trait.
 Aquarians have a different way of thinking about and doing things.
 Their interesting mind and qualities come from Saturn.

 Aquarius can rebel against certain social expectations, especially with their ideas, because Saturn subverts social expectations.
 2nd century astrologer, Vettius Valens, teaches us that Saturn is also associated with “exclusion” and “rejection”.
-Aquarians might feel excluded or rejected in or by society in some way.
-That doesn’t mean all Aquarians are progressive, rebellious, punk rocker revolutionaries.
+Aquarians might feel excluded or rejected in or by society in some way, but that doesn’t mean all Aquarians are progressive, rebellious, punk rocker revolutionaries.
 Some are.
 Others are actually quite traditional and of the establishment, but may feel like a societal outsider.

 Some Aquarians work inside “the establishment,” but teach ideas that question the establishment itself, like academic professors who question the very structures they work in.
 Aquarius wants structure and stability, something Saturn offers, not Uranus.
 Saturn represents both the establishment and outside of the establishment.